 During the course of the project, UEA was tasked with the following work:

 - Erect a sound proofing compound around the work site.
-To sound proof the area, UEA erected a scaffold system 4 metres high, enclosed the entire site and installed a sound attenuation system over the scaffolding.
-The noise attenuation system was obtained from Echo Barriers and can provide anything up to 50% reduction of noise.
-(See before and after photos of site compound.)
+UEA erected a scaffold system 4 metres high, enclosed the entire site and installed a sound attenuation system (from Echo Barriers) over the scaffolding – providing up to 50% reduction of noise.

-- Use UEA’s Vermeer D300 Horizontal Directional Drill Rig to complete the 800 metre ocean outfall bore installing a 5-1/2 FH drill pipe.
+- Use UEA’s Vermeer D300 HDD rig to complete the 800 metre ocean outfall bore installing a 5-1/2 FH drill pipe.
 This was left in situ as the telecom company’s required conduit.

 - Construct a reinforced concrete pit within the street as the access chamber to pull the TGA cable into at a later date.

-Due to the ground conditions (sand), UEA advised the telecommunications company at tender stage that in order to ensure a successful bore, UEA may have to drill 24 hours a day for five days.
+Due to the ground conditions (sand), at tender stage UEA advised that the team would have to drill 24 hours a day for five days in order to ensure a successful bore.
 Due to this work schedule, local residents needed to be advised and notified suitably of the intended works, so UEA undertook the following:

 - Liaised with the local council